 Other World War 2 related payments to civilians (other than disability payments to partners or dependants) are treated as assessable income.
 This is because they do not provide compensation for incapacity or death resulting from employment connected with a war.
 Examples include the following atomic bomb related payments from the Japanese Government:

 - Special medical care allowance

 These payments are periodical allowances, rather than payments or reimbursements for incapacity or actual expenses incurred, and as a result are assessable income.More →

 Blocked pensions are overseas pensions that cannot be accessed.
 Examples include:

 - pensions that are suspended because a government has stopped payment of pensions to non-residents, or

 - pensions that can only be claimed by a recipient being physically present in the other country and official travel warnings advise against all travel to that country now and for the foreseeable future.

-Evidence may be required from an independent source, for example an Embassy, or FaHCSIA International Branch, before a delegate can decide that a comparable foreign pension is blocked.More ?
+Evidence may be required from an independent source, for example an Embassy, DSS International Branch or DFAT, before a delegate can decide that a comparable foreign pension is blocked.More →